 No visiting the library or ordering and waiting for them to arrive in the mail.
 Find your resource and pay (if applicable) and download.
-For instance while you are waiting for someone to come out of surgery at the hospital, you decide that you need another James commentary.
-Find it, buy it, download it, begin using it.
+For instance, when I was preaching through James, I was waiting one morning for someone to come out of surgery at the hospital and decided that I needed another James commentary.
+Found it, bought it, downloaded it, used it.

-Using a digital resource can save you money.
+Using a digital resource also can save you money.
 Many resources are free, especially older resources such as commentaries by John Calvin.
-Say you are studying through the Psalms and need more help.
-Go to your friendly Kindle store and download a free Calvin commentary on the Psalms.
+Let's say you are studying through the Psalms and need more help.
+You can just go to your friendly Kindle store and download a free Calvin commentary on the Psalms.
 Done.